 Being mindful of the world around them, of the smells and textures of the city and the ways those smells and textures reflect and shape the lives of the people, is one way those involved in urban ministry can approach this work more intentionally.

 Gornik stresses the importance of conscious practices, like walking through a neighbourhood while praying for it, as a way of using the sense to approach urban ministry.

-In a 2014 essay for Faith and Leadership, Gornik notes that doing so can help Christians see “church life intertwined with the creative and economic life of the city,” which in turn allows them to see areas where the church can act for the betterment of the city and its people.
+In a 2014 essay for Faith and Leadership, an online resource for Christian leaders, Gornik notes that doing so can help Christians see “church life intertwined with the creative and economic life of the city,” which in turn allows them to see areas where parishes can act for the betterment of the city and its people.

 “Being able to do ministry is really to wonder, and have a sense of wonder and imagination,” he says.

-Which is why he ended the session by sending the group out into snow and slush of Regent Park, to wander the streets to practice noticing and praying for the city.
+Which is why he ended the session by sending the group out into the snow and slush, to wander the streets to practice noticing and praying for the city.